-Estate Administration typically involves facilitating the release of assets to the estate, and the subsequent distribution of the estate to the beneficiaries in accordance with the will.
+Estate Administration typically facilitates the release of the assets of the estate and the subsequent distribution of the estate to the beneficiaries as per the Will.
 The administration of an estate may typically require:

 - The transfer of real property;

 - The transfer of shareholdings and personal property, such as vehicles or jewellery;

 - The release of assets from financial institutions such as banks to the estate;